openbroadcaster/observer/INSTALL.md

 1. Copy the OpenBroadcaster Server files to your web server's document root directory.

-2. Navigate to the cloned repository directory within the web document root and run the following command to install PHP and JavaScript dependencies.
+2. Navigate to the web document root and run the following command to install PHP and JavaScript dependencies.

 ```
 composer install && npm install